 Argentina boasts the highest peak outside of the Himalayas, Mount Aconcagua.
-Its guidebook billing as affordable and ‘requiring no climbing skills‘ attracts hundreds of tourists every year.
-However inexperienced mountaineers should bear in mind that Aconcagua‘s 7000 metre altitude, freezing temperatures, and savage storms make it one of the world‘s most difficult climbs.
+The mountain attracts hundreds of tourists every year.
+However inexperienced mountaineers should bear in mind that Mount Aconcagua is 7000 metres high, the freezing temperatures and savage storms making it one of the most difficult climbs in the world.

 If you plan to travel to altitude you should see your doctor prior to travel and get advice specific to you and your situation.

 And for those planning on going down rather than up - a decompression chamber is located in Puerto Madryn.